-You can go to literary readings every night, often right here at The New School, where captivating authors like Francine Prose and Joyce Carol Oates come for short stints and long residencies.
+You can go to literary readings every night, often right here at The New School, where captivating writers like Mary Gaitskill come for short stints and long residencies.
 There are also many independent bookstores and cultural institutions that offer readings.
 Among them are 192 Books, Spoonbill and Sugartown, Housing Works Used Book Café, The New York Public Library, and Cornelia Street Café.

 You can get lost in the labyrinthine world of contemporary art at such galleries and spaces as Rivington Arms, White Columns, Roebling Hall, Pierogi 2000, Mathew Marks, Gigantic Art Space, and Deitch Projects.
 You can also curate an exhibit in one of many art spaces at The New School.

 You can visit museums of everything: the American Museum of Natural History, the Lower East Side Tenement Museum, the Metropolitan Museum of Art, the Paley Center for Media, The Museum of the American Indian, even the Museum of Sex.

 You can watch the best dance performed by the Martha Graham Dance Company, the Merce Cunningham Dance Company, the Mark Morris Dance Group, and the New York City Ballet.

 You can listen to live music.
 All genres—hip-hop, indie rock, jazz, folk, avant-garde, punk, grime, screamo, classical—can be heard at venues like the Blue Note, Bowery Ballroom, Irving Plaza, Joe's Pub, Mercury Lounge, Sweet Rhythm, Webster Hall, Town Hall, and Carnegie Hall.